zlrkw11/express.js/notes/middleware.md

 # Middleware

-Essentially, a middleware is a processing function
+Essentially, a middleware is a processing function.
+It has access to **req** and **res** objects and the next middleware in the line.
+The next middleware is usually represented with **next**.

+it does
+- run any code
+- change req or res objects
+- end the request, respond to the loop
+- use the next middleware in the queue

 ```Javascript
 (request, response, next) => {}
 ```